Top FAQs About Income-Driven Repayment Plans

 What if my income or family size changes but I’m already enrolled in an IDR plan?

-If your IDR plan’s monthly payment amount doesn’t reflect your current situation (for example, you were recently laid off or your family size has increased), you can submit updated information to request that your monthly payment is recalculated.
+If your IDR plan’s monthly payment amount doesn’t reflect your current situation (for example, if you were recently laid off or your family size has increased), you can submit updated information to request that your monthly payment be recalculated, which may lower your monthly payment amount.
+When asked about your finances, answer questions based on your situation as of today.

-There are two ways to submit additional information to support your request:
+There are two ways to submit more information to support your request:

 - Submit additional documentation to your servicer directly online though their website.